Chemistry BA, BS and Minor Program Specifics

 A Comprehensive Program

 Rhode Island College offers a comprehensive program in chemistry that builds a foundation in all areas of the discipline (analytical, biochemistry, inorganic, organic and physical).
-In your degree plan, you will choose between a B.A. in chemistry or a B.A. with a concentration in Environmental Chemistry or a B.S. in chemistry.
-The B.S. has three American Chemical Society (ACS) certified concentrations.
-All B.S. concentrations require at least 3 credits of research with a faculty member in the department.
-See program details below.
+In your degree plan, you will choose between a BA in chemistry or BS in chemistry.
+The BS has two American Chemical Society (ACS) certified concentrations: Biochemistry and Professional Chemistry.
+BS concentrations require at least 3 credits of research with a faculty member in the department.

-The ACS-certified B.S. in professional chemistry will prepare you for careers in industry, government or academia.
-This degree is also excellent preparation for entrance into a Ph.D. program.
+The ACS-certified BS in chemistry with a professional chemistry concentration will prepare you for careers in industry, government or academia.
+This degree is also excellent preparation for entrance into a PHD program.
 At least 3 credit hours of independent study (research) is required.
 Several faculty research projects are currently underway for you to choose from.
 You may also choose to complete an honors thesis.
 Electives in biology, computer science and physics are highly recommended.

 computer